IBM/aspera-cli/README.erb.md

 In examples, command line operations (starting with `$`) are shown using a standard shell: `bash`.

 # Quick Start

+This section guides you from installation, first use and advanced used.

 First, follow the section: [Installation](#installation) (Ruby, Gem, FASP) to start using <%=tool%>.